 1. Cell-instructive surfaces and materials

-2. Biomimetic and bio-inspired materials
+2. Biomimetic and bio-inspired materials and composites

 The Biomaterials Engineering Group is led by Professor Bo Su